exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 Next I found the more current [linkedin-api](https://github.com/tomquirk/linkedin-api).
 It initially seemed promising until I looked closer for how to share and could not find one.
 This library leans on an alternative service for its endpoints called Voyager and it looks like the share endpoint [has not been exposed](https://github.com/tomquirk/linkedin-api/issues/106) in the python lib yet.
 I initially tried to add the feature myself, but after going well down the path of forking the repo, configuring a dev build, setting up an account for the .env file, getting the tests (which make requests to the live server while also using a timer-delay to prevent throttling, resulting in minutes-long test runs) to pass, and looking at the code, I started to question all the time I was spending to add a fairly simple feature to a python project screaming for a refactor.
 So I went to sleep that night thinking I would be writing a minimal python client-wrapper in a utils directory of my site's repository in order to call it from a new post-step in my Jenkinsfile after a successfull build-deploy from the 'main' branch.

 If I lost you because of the technical mumbo-jumbo, that was kind of the point.
-In fact, you can forget everything from this section except this part: that building and configuring this automation gets very complicated very quickly.
+In fact, you can forget everything from this section except this part: that *building and configuring this automation gets very complicated very quickly*.
 That fact is a key to understanding a problem I have been increasingly concerned with, but that a platform I just discovered named Zapier is already fixing.
 Sorry for the technical derailment.
 Keep reading.

 ### Discovering Zapier

-It felt fitting that I should taste some of the discouragement that keeps automation prohibitive for most, and perhaps the frustration was the necessary motivation for getting myself out of the professional software automator box enough to find Zapier.
+It felt fitting that I should taste some of the discouragement that keeps automation prohibitive for most, and perhaps the frustration was the necessary motivation for getting myself out of the professional-software-automator box enough to find Zapier.

 TODO: what does sharing the Zap do?